hswlab/kati/README.md

 - System.Speech  <a href="https://licenses.nuget.org/MIT">`MIT License`</a>

-# Next milestone v5.0.0
+# Next milestone v6.0.0
-- [X] Chat input with voice recognition (v4.3.0: Text Recognition is very bad with System.Speech.Recognition.
-Probably I need to search for a better service)
-- [X] Tray icon (v4.2.1)
-- [ ] Update Help-File for v5.0.0
+- [ ] Better voice output by using AI TTS voices (Maybe Whisper or a restricted free to use API.
+I will also keep System.Speech as a fallback solution)
+- [ ] Better voice input by using AI STT models (Maybe suno-ai/bark => PABannier/bark.cpp is a nice candidate or a restricted free to use API.
+I will also keep System.Speech as a fallback solution)

 # Ideas for upcoming milestones
-- [ ] Testing suno-ai/bark & PABannier/bark.cpp for better STT.
 - [ ] Test OpenNlp for better recognition of sentence endings.
 - [ ] Categorize and fovorize selected conversations in the history.
-- [ ] Better voice output by using AI TTS voices (only if realizable for free)
-- [ ] Better voice input by using AI STT models (only if realizable for free)
 - [ ] Export/Import function for chat history
 - [ ] Support for AI generated images
 - [ ] Setting your own avatar image